Jason Williams (basketball, born 1975): Sacramento Kings (1998–2001)

 Following his suspension by the University of Florida, Williams decided to make himself eligible for the NBA draft.
 He was the seventh overall selection in the 1998 NBA draft by the Sacramento Kings.

 In his rookie year, the Kings, with a roster that included newcomers Williams, Chris Webber, Vlade Divac, and Peja Stojaković, turned into a playoff contender.
 That year, Williams' number 55 jersey was among the top five sellers of all NBA players.

 On July 20, 2000, Williams was suspended for the first five games of the 2000–01 NBA season for failure to comply with his treatment obligations under the NBA's anti-drug program.
 The NBA does not release details of violations of the anti-drug program.

 On February 28, 2001, Williams allegedly shouted racist slurs to Michael Ching, a Golden State Warriors season ticket-holder, and to several other Asian Americans seated beside Ching during a Warriors game at the Oakland Arena.
 As recounted by a letter Ching sent to NBA commissioner David Stern, Williams retaliated against heckling made by Ching and his party midway through the first half.

-The NBA eventually levied a $15,000 fine on Jason Williams for cursing at fans.
+The NBA eventually levied a $15,000 fine on Williams for cursing at fans.
 Nike decided to change a planned advertising campaign featuring Williams as a result of his alleged actions as well.
 Williams has since apologized for the incident.

-The NBA had previously fined Williams $10,000 for comments to a fan at the Alamodome in San Antonio, Texas, in 2000.

 Memphis Grizzlies (2001–2005)

-By 2001, the Kings had concluded that Williams' behavior made him more trouble than he was worth.
-Additionally, general manager Geoff Petrie was concerned that Williams had not developed into a more complete point guard.
-With this in mind, the Kings traded Williams and Nick Anderson to the Vancouver Grizzlies for Mike Bibby and Brent Price.
-The team relocated to Memphis, Tennessee several weeks after the trade.
-In 2002, Grizzlies' general manager Jerry West hired Hubie Brown out of retirement to coach the team.
+By 2001, the Kings had concluded that Williams' behavior made him more trouble than he was worth, and general manager Geoff Petrie was concerned that Williams had not developed into a more complete point guard.
+In June—just weeks before team moved to Memphis, Tennessee—the Kings traded Williams and Nick Anderson to the Vancouver Grizzlies for Mike Bibby and Brent Price.

+With the Grizzlies on November 30, 2001, Williams scored a career-high 38 points and recorded 11 assists, during a 102-85 win over the Houston Rockets.
+The following season, in 2002, Grizzlies' general manager Jerry West hired Hubie Brown out of retirement to coach the team.
 The team improved by a franchise record 28 wins in Brown's first season.

 After Memphis was swept by the Phoenix Suns in the 2005 NBA Playoffs, Williams was reportedly involved in an altercation with Geoff Calkins, a columnist for the Commercial Appeal.
 Sources said that Williams screamed in Calkins' ear and took his pen away from him.
 Calkins had previously quoted Williams as saying, "I'm happy.
 I go home and see my kids and my wife and I'm OK.
 All of this [stuff] is secondary to me."

 Calkins was critical of the Grizzlies' lackadaisical play and had alleged that Williams did not care about winning basketball games.
 Williams was fined $10,000 for the incident on May 4, 2005.
 Williams maintained that the quotations were out of context, especially after Williams had delivered spectacular performances during the series, despite the Grizzlies' loss.